Vegan in Greece: A Complete Travel Guide For 2024!

 Fasting or Nistisimo food is sometimes vegan

-That’s because Greeks fast multiple times a year and their fasting diet has some similarities with veganism.
-Fasting food in Greece is called “nistisimo”.
-The Greek-Orthodox fate has around 200 fasting days a year.
-Those days Greeks are not allowed to eat meat, eggs, dairy products and olive oil.
+In those days, Greeks are not allowed to eat animal products like meat and eggs, dairy products, and olive oil.
 However, they can still consume honey and some kinds of fish so if you see a sign that the food is “nistisimo” be sure to ask about the honey and the fish.

 Lunch and diner happen at a later time than in Western Europe.
 Greeks take lunch around 2 PM and diner around 10 PM.
 It’s up to you to know if you can go along with these local customs.
 That said, restaurants are generally open all day although some of them open quite late, around 2 PM, in places that are off the tourist trail.